François Kamano: Lokomotiv Moscow

 On 17 August 2020, Kamano moved to Russian club Lokomotiv Moscow for a reported transfer fee of €5.5 million and signed a long-term contract.
 In his first season, he helped Lokomotiv to win the 2020–21 Russian Cup, he scored a goal in each of the four rounds the club played in, including the opening goal in a 3–1 final victory over Krylia Sovetov Samara on 12 May 2021.
 He also became a joint-top scorer of the cup with teammate Fyodor Smolov.

+Kamano left Lokomotiv in June 2023.

+Saudi Arabia

+On 3 August 2023, Kamano joined Saudi Pro League club Abha on a two-year deal.

+On 23 August 2024, Kamano joined Damac on a one-year deal.

+Sochi

+On 12 September 2025, Kamano signed a contract with Russian Premier League club Sochi for one year, with an optional second year.

 International career

 On 6 July 2013, Kamano made his national team debut in a 3–1 2014 CHAN qualification defeat against Mali.
 On 30 December 2014, he was named in coach Michel Dussuyer's 23-man squad for the 2015 Africa Cup of Nations in Equatorial Guinea.
 He made two late substitute appearances for the quarter-finalists.
 On 12 June 2015, he scored his first ever senior international goal in a 2–1 defeat against Swaziland in the 2017 Africa Cup of Nations qualifiers.

 On 13 June 2019, he was named in Guinea's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 On 22 June 2019, he scored in his sides 2–2 opening match draw against Madagascar.
 Kamano scored from the spot, after Ibrahima Traoré was fouled inside the box, he was later subbed out in the 78th minute for Fodé Koita.